TL;DR

 • Multiple views in one: Switch between Kanban, list, and Gantt chart without leaving your project.
 Most tools charge extra for this.

 • Resource workload view: See who’s overloaded and who has capacity, directly from the board view.
-This feature alone prevents most small team burnout spirals.
+In fact, this feature alone prevents most small team burnout spirals.

 • Self-hosted option: If your team handles sensitive client data, Orangescrum’s self-hosted deployment gives you full data control — a feature none of the major Kanban tools offer.

-• Affordable pricing: Plans start at $9/month for up to 10 users.
-You won’t be forced into a higher tier just to access Kanban views.
+• Affordable pricing: Plans start at $29/month for up to 10 users.
+As a result, you won’t be forced into a higher tier just to access Kanban views.

 Best for: Small development teams, agencies, and project-driven businesses (5–75 users) that need Kanban + time tracking + resource management without enterprise pricing.